jlcheng/grs/docs/design.md

 the `git` program and target repos using a config file.

 # ctx
-The ctx module is a singleton context that is available throughout the entire ilfe of the `grs` program.
-The context (`GetContext()`) provides global methods:
+The AppContext instance is available throughout most of the `grs` program.
+It provides globally useful methods:

 ```$golang
 GetRepos() - Which repos to scan
 GetGitExec() - The `git` executable to use
+GetPrinter() - (TODO) The API for presenting messages to users with different verbosity settings
+GetDB() - Read/Save the "last fetched" time for each Repo
 ```